Earth Notes: Solar Power Finance Without the Jargon, a Review (2019)Updated 2020-08-03 17:34 GMT.

 - Rating: 4 out of 5.

 I know BNEF because I know Michael Liebreich, its founder.
-I've spent a chunk of my life creating start-ups, and have an understanding of what happens inside them, and how important individuals are in making them succeed.
-It's not astonishing that someone as modest and funny and smart as Jenny Chase should be part of BNEF's story, and is its chief guru for solar, one of my favorite topics!
-I also spent a long time in finance (in the City of London) albeit in IT, and I can't fault her on PV or PV (Present Value or PhotoVoltaics).
+I've spent a chunk of my life creating start-ups.
+I have an understanding of what happens inside them.
+I know how important individuals are in making them succeed.
+It's not astonishing that someone as modest and funny and smart as Jenny Chase should be part of BNEF's story.
+She is its chief guru for solar, one of my favorite topics!
+I also spent a long time in finance (in the City of London) albeit in IT.
+I can't fault her on PV or PV (Present Value or PhotoVoltaics).

 Having exchanged many a tweet with Chase, I finally made it to a talk that she gave, at Imperial College 2019-10-23.